 Youth Cheer is designed for girls entering Kindergarten through 6th Grade.
 Girls are divided into age groups.
 K-1st Grade, 2nd-3rd Grade, 4th-5th Grade, & 6th Grade.
 Girls will be put in their age appropriate division unless requested otherwise.
 These age groupings are for cheer squads only and may not reflect the age group that they cheer for.
 This is simply done to keep all girls at their appropriate skill levels and to help develop friendships with other girls their age that will last throughout their school days.

-Cheer season begins at the end of July with a 3 day cheer camp where the girls learn or review basics, learn cheers, learn a halftime routine, and get to know their squads and coaches.
+Cheer season begins in early August with a 3 day cheer camp where the girls learn or review basics, learn cheers, learn a halftime routine, and get to know their squads and coaches.

 Games will begin mid August and run through the end of October.
 Games are generally played Mondays, Tuesdays, or Thursdays.
 While most flag football games are played here in Chelsea, some games could be played at Briarwood.